PowHERhouse is deeply committed to increasing the number of Canadian women in key leadership positions by 10% by 2025.

 Possible outcomes for this event to be considered

-November 15 is our launch event of the Board Power initiative.
-Its purpose is to initiate a dialogue targeted at follow-up actions that could include:
+The purpose of our Launch Event is to initiate a dialogue targeted at follow-up actions that could include:

 - Developing a relevant readiness checklist for women and a succession planning checklist for boards that includes the planning and perspective needed to build the staircase to recruit, accept and welcome more women onto boards in Canada and determining best distribution methods for them both.